kardianos/govendor/doc/implementation.md

 		Do not integrate yet.
  - [x] Add a function to decide if a version is a label or revision.
-		A revision will either be a valid base64 string or a number without any letters and greater then 100.
+		A revision will either be a valid base64 string or a number without any letters and greater than 100.
 A version will be anything else.
 		A revision might be a short hash or long hash.
  - [x] Move existing commands to use the pkg-spec parser.
  - [x] Add common code to verify package's checksum, report package or folder trees that are not valid.